Vinnas-Kuttery/Realtime_D3_Visualization_On_Hadoop/README.md

 2. Make sure the table '' is created in both of Hive and HBase(Phoenix) databases using the source data.
 3. extract and kepp the give static.rar file in the same working directory (in order to avoid the upload complexity, I just compressed it. it has to be available as a foler in your project.)

-# How to run and access the viz?
+# How to run the application?
 1. clone or download the project.
 2. extract the static.rar file
 3. run app.py file : python app.py

-4. access your visualization using the below links
+# How to access the viz?
+once the application is running, you can access the visualizations by replacing server ip in the below links.
+#
-  a) Hbase Visualization - htttp://[your server IP]:5000/HBaseViz
+1. Hbase Visualization - htttp://[your server IP]:5000/HBaseViz
-  b) Hive Visualization  - htttp://[your server IP]:5000/HiveViz
+2. Hive Visualization - htttp://[your server IP]:5000/HiveViz

 # Recomendation
 1. Using Hbase(Phoenix) as data source will give you the best performance.